 One of the main functions of the Region is the development of the local church into a healthy missional entity.
 For that to happen, emphasis must be placed on district development at all levels.
 For leaders to succeed in their respective assignments, time and resources need to be invested in the development and training of key individuals and by leading each district through ongoing evaluation and training to move it from strength to strength.

 Continued focus on planting and development of missional churches in each Field must be a regional priority.
-Included in this, is envisioning where the church needs to yet go, as well as assisting established churches transition from attractional to missional models.
+Included in this, is envisioning where the church needs to let go, as well as assisting established churches transition from attractional to missional models.

 Jesus’ words to the disciples nearly 2000 years ago still resonate today: “The harvest is plentiful but the workers are few.”
 (Matthew 9:37) The Mobilization of cross-cultural workers for the vast unreached and under-reached Harvest Fields of the Asia-Pacific Region must remain a clear regional priority.
 In obedience to the Great Commission, we will work with sending districts and countries to Discover, Develop, and Deploy those whom God is calling, to make Christlike disciples, and to establish communities and networks of Faith where the Church is not yet.
 Since we believe the principle that the needed workers can be found in the Harvest, we will increase our focus on Mobilizing those whom God is calling from within the Asia-Pacific Region.

-Also, Ministry is about people.
+Also, the Ministry is about people.
 As a Region, we will develop systems and initiatives that develop and care holistically for all the cross-cultural workers and their families serving on the Region.
 The nature of this care should be proactive in nature and could take the form of workshops, retreats, continuing education, counseling, pastoral touch, childcare, personal development opportunities, etc.?
 Where not available internally, external entities will be engaged to provide the needed care.
 Where national sending agencies do exist, the Region will work with the agency to ensure that the members sent by that entity receive care of the same nature.

 The mission of God is holistic.
 Increasingly, ministries of compassion have become part of the work of the Region, often serving as the bridge into unreached areas.
 This holism is healthy and crucial to the gospel.

-The goal of the Region is that every local church be actively contributing to its community through acts of compassion, and that every Nazarene be a Good Samaritan.
+The goal of the Region is that every local church to be actively contributing to its community through acts of compassion and that every Nazarene be a Good Samaritan.
 To ensure that compassion becomes part of the lifestyle of every Nazarene, intentional training will be given in the areas of capacity building, leadership development, health, water and sanitation, and disaster relief.

 All that the Region does must be for the glory of God and the expansion of His Kingdom.
 The priority of Operational Effectiveness is to ensure through systems management that the right things get done properly.
 Efficiency and effectiveness must be the hallmark of our administrative network, while strategic planning for maximum transformational impact must be visible in all budgets and planning documents.